Foundation¶

 What This Section Protects¶

-- outcome handling that stays connected to real assay intent
+- observed-outcome learning that stays tied to real requested follow-up

 Start With¶